setaris/django-bigfoot/README.md

 __Currently a work in progress.
 Please email us if you're intersted in using it.__

-django-bigfoot makes helps define HTML building block (e.g., forms, form fields, tables) that can be easily be combined and rendered into HTML.
+django-bigfoot makes helps define HTML building blocks (e.g., forms, form fields, tables) that can be easily be combined and rendered into HTML.

 What do I want that for?!